ryandejaegher/hugo-starter/content/articles/how-to-animate-social-icons-in-squarespace-7.1.md

 ### Putting it all together

 We can combine everything and place it inside an load event listener on the window to ensure that the code only runs when the page is fully loaded.

+Add this code to Settings -> Advanced -> Code Injection -> Footer

 ```html
 <script>